 The NG-RAN buffering capability depends on the deployment scenario (UPF collocated with NG-RAN, CU-UP split, etc.), the traffic model, mobility patterns, etc.

-RAN3 does not support RAN buffering capability enhancement and wish to keep legacy RAN buffering capability
+RAN3 does not support RAN buffering capability enhancement to accommodate this use case

 Q5) NG-RAN’s ability to perform UE context release procedure towards the AMF and locally releases the UE to RRC-IDLE when receiving DL NAS message and the UE is not reachable for a time period longer than 10.28s.